-- Current activity includes granting planning permission for over 880 new homes on allocated housing sites since the Sites and Policies Document was adopted in June 2018, with a further 920 homes awaiting the signing of a S106 planning obligation.
-In addition, over 1250 homes await the grant of planning permission subject to satisfactory negotiations and resolution of outstanding issues. - Promoting the Council's pre-application service to ensure delivery of policy compliant and high-quality schemes on allocated sites.
-Pre-application advice has been provided for schemes totalling around 2,330 new homes at time of writing.
+1.5 Current activity includes granting planning permission for over 3,300 new homes on allocated housing sites since the Sites and Policies Document was adopted in June 2018.
+In addition, over 1000 homes await the grant of planning permission subject to satisfactory negotiations and resolution of outstanding issues.

+Promoting the Council's pre-application service to ensure delivery of policy compliant and high-quality schemes on allocated sites.
+Pre-application advice has been provided for schemes totalling around 4,000 new homes.

-- Partnering with developers to deliver new homes, under programmes such as Rother Living, cluster sites, and further specific projects at the Bellows a former shopping centre, Rothwell Grange, a former older person's care home and in the first instance three town centre sites. - Working proactively through engagement with landowners and developers to promote delivery of "inactive sites". - Collaborating with Homes England to unlock funding to promote delivery, through capacity funding and accelerated construction funds. - Actively marketing housing development opportunities in Rotherham, through the annual Housing Developer Summit and other regular key events and forums. - Publication of the joint Rotherham/Sheffield Strategic Housing Market Assessment (SHMA) with Sheffield City Council. - Working to improve the deliverability of brownfield and greenfield sites by preparing Supplementary Planning Documents (SPDs) on development viability and affordable housing provision. - Working to deliver the Bassingthorpe Farm Strategic Allocation in the longer term, through joint working with the majority landowner, Fitzwilliam (Wentworth) Estates.
-A masterplan and comprehensive technical studies have been prepared, funded through Homes England Capacity Funds. - Ongoing monitoring of commitments and completions and identification of key areas of concern in bringing sites forward; including the need for strategic infrastructure provision to enable delivery. - Monitoring of S106 planning obligations and trigger points to ensure timely delivery of key infrastructure and affordable housing provision.
-Along with all other Local Authorities the Council is obliged to prepare and publish an Infrastructure Funding Statement by the end of the year; work is currently ongoing to review infrastructure requirements to enable schemes to come forward in the future. - Maintaining momentum and delivery rates on site by ensuring that S106 planning obligations and triggers are achieved in a timely manner; and the delivery of strategic infrastructure provided to meet identified requirements. - Preparing a protocol for CIL expenditure and decision-taking to ensure the appropriate and timely provision of strategic infrastructure and any gaps in funding, is matched against other Central Government, local and regional funding priorities. - Ensuring adherence to approved masterplans or refreshing the approved masterplan to reflect subsequent detailed planning permissions.
+- Partnering with developers to deliver new homes, under programmes such as Rother Living, cluster sites, and further specific projects at Rothwell Grange, a former older person's care home and development is underway with partners on three town centre sites. - Working proactively through engagement with landowners and developers to promote delivery of "inactive sites". - Collaborating with Homes England to unlock funding to promote delivery, through capacity funding and accelerated construction funds. - Actively marketing housing development opportunities in Rotherham, through the virtual, bi-annual Housing Developer Summit and other regular key events and forums. - Working to improve the deliverability of brownfield and greenfield sites by preparing Supplementary Planning Documents (SPDs) on development viability and affordable housing provision adopted 21 June 2021. - Working to deliver the Bassingthorpe Farm Strategic Allocation in the longer term, alongside the majority landowner, Fitzwilliam (Wentworth) Estates.
+A masterplan and comprehensive technical studies have been prepared, funded through Homes England Capacity Funds.
+These await publication. - Ongoing monitoring of commitments and completions and identification of key areas of concern in bringing sites forward; including the need for strategic infrastructure provision to enable delivery.
+An update to the Infrastructure Delivery Study has been prepared an published in June 2021. - Monitoring of S106 planning obligations and trigger points to ensure timely delivery of key infrastructure and affordable housing provision.
+Along with all other Local Authorities the Council is obliged to prepare and publish an Infrastructure Funding Statement by the end of the year; work is currently ongoing to review infrastructure requirements to enable schemes to come forward in the future. - In-depth and detailed monitoring of completions and commitments at Waverley new community, and including ongoing discussions with the landowner Harworth Estates. - Maintaining momentum and delivery rates on site by ensuring that S106 planning obligations and triggers are achieved in a timely manner; and the delivery of strategic infrastructure provided to meet identified requirements. - Preparing a protocol for CIL expenditure and decision-taking to ensure the appropriate and timely provision of strategic infrastructure and any gaps in funding, is matched against other Central Government, local and regional funding priorities. - Ensuring adherence to approved masterplans or refreshing the approved masterplan to reflect subsequent detailed planning permissions.